Evy070/TheWordWizard/README.md

   3. **Visualizations**: Generate the following charts:
      - Bar chart for word, sentence, and paragraph counts.
      - Horizontal bar chart for character counts (with and without spaces).
-     - Histogram of word length distribution.
+     - Histogram for word length distribution.
   4. **PDF Report**: Create a downloadable PDF report that includes:
+     - The text file input.
-     - Summary of the analysis (statistics like word count, sentence count, etc.)
+     - Summary of the analysis (statistics like word count, sentence count, etc.).
      - Generated visualizations as images.

 #### **Constraints**: